clydetheSlide/JFillrBust/README.md

 > <prompt\> java -jar <path_to_jar> -p YourName -p aiOpponent -m 10000

 Any number of players, interactive or computer driven, can be declared.
-The other way is to generate a config file.
+The same information and more is read from a config file.
-The easiest way to do that is modify one that the code generates.
-Use the Game menu to "save rc file".
-Then modify the appropriate field(s).
 The program looks for .fillrbust in the directory from where it is started.
+An example is provided.
+It is a simple ASCII file, so it is easy to modify the appropriate field(s).